rkillickdev/tedd-space-wellbeing-garden/README.md

     }
 }
 ```
 This did decrease the clutter, but I was never quite happy with the visual aesthetic and preferred to keep the burger menu fixed to the right as this is where users expect to find it.
-Also this solution increased the height of the header which is not desireable for small mobile devices where screen space is limited.
+Also this solution increased the height of the header which is not desirable for small mobile devices where screen space is limited.
 After a conversation with my mentor, he confirmed that it would be acceptable to use a media query to shrink down the size of the title, logo and menu for screens below 450px, in order to keep everything in a row on smaller devices.

 <br>